 Like most rational individuals I believe in sustaining religious and political leaders.
 I try my best to do so.
 I “sustain” our current President of the High Priesthood (Prophet) as a prophet, a seer and a revelator; as well as the first presidency, travelling twelve and standing twelves of the stakes as prophets, seers and revelators inasmuch as they exercise those gifts of the spirit.
 I sustain my Bishop, my Sunday school teacher and my home teacher exactly the same; as prophets (or prophetesses), seers and revelators inasmuch as they exercise those spiritual gifts.
 As you can see, I likely define those titles differently than you, and have issue with how they’re passed around in the church, like they’re suits to be worn instead of gifts and skills that must be worked at, honed and consciously sought for.
 I hope that the Quorum of the Twelve are more often than not at least moderately clairvoyant and connected to the Spirit of Christ—and not just with the spirit of Brigham Young, or their own egos, but I just don’t know them well enough to judge in every case.
+I don’t believe our Church leaders talk to Jesus any more than the rest of us.
+Church history has many examples of when their prophesies or revelations ended up being just their egos.
 Like with all men I sometimes see a good amount of ego & error in their discourse—but why dwell on the negative?
 I also see overwhelming good.
 I could say the same about my own ego & error.
 I believe they lead the Church according to their agency.
 I certainly don’t believe in the Mormon doctrine of muted prophetic infallibility.
 (That God will never allow the “brethren” to lead the church “astray”–whatever that is supposed to mean.)

 I believe in a God/gods who rule all men, nations and organizations according to their agency.
-I see what I consider as a lot of idolatry in the Church by those “sustaining” the Church leaders and putting them (or them putting themselves) in thrones that should belong exclusively to the Creator(s).
+I see what I consider as a lot of idolatry in the Church by those “sustaining” the Church leaders and putting them (or them putting themselves) in thrones that should belong exclusively to higher beings who have proven themselves worthy of that role.
 I also see a good many things the church leadership needs to repent of.
 I do not believe they are beyond reproach, but I have beams in my own eye which are more important.
 I believe the President of the High Priesthood is the only one authorized to exercise all the Mormon priesthood keys.
-I have had ample witness that there are more than one line of priesthood on earth and that the cultural Mormon view that Mormons are the only ones on earth with valid “priesthood” is distorted, egocentric and contrary to our own scripture.
+LDS scripture makes it pretty clear that there are more than one line of priesthood on earth and that the cultural Mormon view that Mormons are the only ones on earth with valid “priesthood” is distorted, egocentric and contrary to our own scriptural theology.
 I see no scriptural, logical, or personally spiritual basis to suggest that there are not priesthood keys on earth that he/they do not possess, nor are authorized to exercise.
-In fact many scriptures seem to suggest that claiming to be God’s only people and priesthood is dangerously close to a core tenet of the Church of the Devil. (see this article for instance) (From a Mormon perspective we could talk about keys the LDS church hasn’t gotten yet, the eternal nature of the priesthood, the distorted & inconsistent Mormon view of apostasy, as well as keys held by “translated” beings like John the Beloved, and the three Nephites and the groups these individuals have/are assisting in probable non-Mormon restoration work among Judah and the other scattered tribes mentioned in LDS scripture.
+In fact many scriptures seem to suggest that claiming to be God’s only people and priesthood is dangerously close to a core tenet of the Church of the Devil. (see this article for instance) (From a Mormon perspective we could talk about keys the LDS church hasn’t gotten yet, the eternal nature of the priesthood, the distorted & inconsistent Mormon view of apostasy, as well as keys held by supposedly “translated” beings like John the Beloved, and the three Nephites and the groups these individuals have/are assisting in probable non-Mormon restoration work among Judah and the other scattered tribes mentioned in LDS scripture.
 D&C 49:8 says as much. see also D&C 86:8–11; D&C 84:17–18, Abr 1:4, 2:11; D&C 77:14–15, D&C 133:12–13,24–35 for instance.)

 5. Do you live the law of chastity?

 As defined in the temple—sex only between a man and woman who are legally and lawfully wedded—Yes.
 I have never had sex with anyone but my wife.
-Nor am I, nor have I been, unfaithful to her in any way.
+Nor am I, nor have I been, sexually unfaithful to her.

-But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of selfishness in sexual desire).
+But the law of chastity as defined by myself or Jesus in the Sermon on the Mount — no. It is a law that was made purposefully so lofty and idealistic as to be nearly impossible to keep (an absolute lack of lust, which I define as selfishness in sexual desire).
 Christ’s whole point in saying “whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart” was to show the pharasaically minded Jews that they were all guilty of sin.
 Just as saying “whosoever is angry with his brother” is under the same judgement as those who kill.
-As in “you’re all murderers in sense, do don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead”.
+As in “you’re all murderers in sense, so don’t put too much emphasis on the letter of the law—look to the Spirit of the law and treating others as you would be treated instead.
+Realize you always fall short of the law and try and be better!”
 Like the Mosaic Law, the LDS strictures on chastity are useful and generally good for youth and society.
 But I think Christ’s Sermon on the Mount was trying to counter this type of pharisaical rigidity in moral law.
-I think Joseph Smith’s life is a testament to the same principle.

-The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here) forms the basis of my issue with this question which I think is one of the largest reasons why good people leave Mormonism with bitter feelings.
+The strict rigidity we have assigned to our modern “law of chastity” combined with the misapplied concepts of essential perfection which we apply to our “prophet seers and revelators” (I use those term sarcastically here), forms the basis of my issue with this question which I think is one of the largest reasons why good young people leave Mormonism with bitter feelings.
+This is especially sad because it’s so hypocritical given our history.
 Our pharisaic definition of “chastity” combined with our pharisaic view of our leadership dictates that Joseph Smith must have lived our modern concept of the law of chastity.
-And that all of his words and actions were that of a “prophet, seer and revelator”.
+And that all of his words and actions were that of a “prophet, seer and revelator.”
 And that God would not have let him “lead the church astray” in any way.
 (All false conclusions when you look at Biblical examples of prophets and High Priests).